 The holidays are a fantastic time to indulge, but when it comes to managing credit, having a little self-restraint can really pay off.
-With 2013 lingering just around the corner, and more than a few consumers feeling what we’ve fondly dubbed Black Friday hangover, sitting down with a notebook and pen to jot down some credit resolutions might not be a bad idea.
+With the new year just around the corner, and more than a few consumers feeling what we’ve fondly dubbed Black Friday hangover, sitting down with a notebook and pen to jot down some credit resolutions might not be a bad idea.

 With help from Credit.com expert Barry Paperno, we’ve listed five resolutions to get your score in tip-top shape by the next ball drop.